f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab2/lab2.rst

        }
      ]

-5. In order to see access logs that pass through the AIGW click on **Access** under **MicroK8s** -> **AIGW Experimmental UI** -> **Monitor** -> **Access** -> **Fetch Logs**
+5. To view access logs that pass through the AIGW, click on **Access** under **MicroK8s** -> **AIGW Experimental UI** -> **Monitor** -> **Access** -> **Fetch Logs**.

-   This is **not part of the official product and should be treated as an opensource project in terms of support**.
+   This is **not part of the official product and should be treated as an open-source project in terms of support**.

-6. In the next parts of the lab we will demonstrate how an LLM can be attacked and how we can protect it with AIGW.
+6. In the next parts of the lab, we will demonstrate how an LLM can be attacked and how we can protect it with AIGW.

-   The AIGW configs will not be shown directly in the lab guide since they might change over time but they can be observed in the Jumphost bash.
+   The AIGW configs will not be shown directly in the lab guide since they might change over time, but they can be observed in the Jumphost bash.

-   For each step we will provide the relevant helm command and the path to the config file.
+   For each step, we will provide the relevant Helm command and the path to the config file.